 If you are interested in field biology and nature, this is the place for you!
-We represent the University of Helsinki’s field stations and we aim to be the place for everything related to field biology worldwide.
+We aim to be the place for everything related to field biology worldwide.
 Here you will experience the highlights (and sometimes lowlights!) of life in the field, and we’ll help you discover the science that is happening in field stations around the world.
 We also strongly support nature conservation.

 Support our work by liking and sharing our site.
 This service has also a closed group message board where you can place questions directly to the scientists.

 Niko Nappu – Pepe Forsberg – John Loehr